JeanMarcGaller/mlops-jmgaller/README.md

 - **Training-serving skew**
   Training uses historical weather observations, while live inference uses forecast data.
 This means the model is not trained on exactly the same type of data that it receives during serving.

+- **Training data materialization**
+  The training Feature View is created, but the training pipelines currently read the dataframe directly from the Training Feature Group instead of materializing a separate Hopsworks Training Dataset.
+This was done because direct Feature Group reads with retry and local cache fallback were more stable during local development.

 - **Delayed monitoring**
   A prediction can only be evaluated once the predicted timestamp has become historical and the actual observation is available.